Skip to main content

 Guides

-A detailed guide to the accidental discharge or overflow peril in homeowners insurance — covering the ISO HO-3 language, the 14-day endorsement trap, tear-out coverage, carrier denial tactics, and how to fight for full payment on water damage claims in California.
+Guide to the accidental discharge or overflow peril, ISO HO-3 language, the 14-day trap, tear-out, and denial tactics on California water damage claims.

-Accounts receivable (CP 04 04) and valuable papers (CP 04 07) coverage protect the information value of business records.
-Learn what these endorsements cover and how to use them.
+CP 04 04 and CP 04 07 protect the information value of business records.
+Here is what these endorsements cover and how to use them on a claim.

 Additional Living Expenses & Fair Rental Value